swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 ### Minimum version resolution

-Packages are declaring their dependencies using minim version in SemVer format;
+Packages are declaring their dependencies using minimum version in SemVer format;
 however, during resolution the latest possible version that still satisfies all constraints is chosen.
 In practice, this leads to most developers using the latest version of packages.
 Hence, almost nobody is building packages with